pierre-rouleau/pel/doc/pel-manual.rst

 The reason for PEL
 ------------------

-**Note**:
-   This is the first release of PEL, and my first contribution to Emacs.
-   It will grow with time, incorporating more documentation, support for more Emacs packages related to editing and programming tasks.

 PEL attempts to make Emacs easier for new users by providing already made configuration that is controlled by Emacs customization system.
 It reduces the need for writing Emacs Lisp configuration code for the packages it supports and